claymfischer/ontogeny/unix_environment.md

 Depending on your system and configuration, you may have to deal with `.bashrc`, `.bash_profile`, `.profile` or others - and that's just for bash.
 If you use a different shell, these don't apply.

 **.bashrc**
-Generally, you will want to set some of the following:
+Generally, you will want to set some of the following.

+Word of caution: be careful when modifying your `$PATH`.
+It may be best to edit your `$PATH` in its own file and `source` the file manually to test it.
+This way, if you mess up the `$PATH`, you can just open another shell and you're fine.
+If you edited the `$PATH` in your `.bashrc` you'd be in trouble.

 **.bash_profile**